 - behaviour policy;

 - pastoral support system e.g., mentors;

-- planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- planned programme of relationships and sex education and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

 - Healthy and respectful relationships.

 - Boundaries and consent.

 - Stereotyping, prejudice and equality.

 - Body confidence and self-esteem.

 - How to recognise an abusive relationship (including coercive and controlling behaviour).

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support.

-- What constitutes sexual harassment and sexual violence and why they're always unacceptable.